50 Secrets to Live to 100

 Compared with persons with a normal body mass index (18.5 to 25), those who are underweight, overweight, and obese have an increased risk of death over a 30-year period.
 Being too underweight, or at the extreme, obese, can impact health significantly over time, show studies.

-The Remedy Rx: A book like Zero Belly Diet can help you cut dairy, reduce bloat, stay plant-based and be leaner for life.
+The Rx: A book like Zero Belly Diet can help you cut dairy, reduce bloat, stay plant-based and be leaner for life.

 Think Hard About Marriage